mjhborja/apply_stimuli_propagation_apb_part_2_uvm/README.md

 At this point, you already have a complete set of valid property combinations and transitions.
 And since the design complexity is quite low, with only 16, it is possible to do this manually for up to a few transactions.
 Here's the annotation of the waveform from Part 1 [[1](https://github.com/mjhborja/apply_stimuli_propagation_apb_part_1_uvm)].
 ![diagram_004 6-stimuli_apb_p2_waveform](https://user-images.githubusercontent.com/50364461/213971667-5c2108fa-2cab-42b3-a91e-be75d0c341b9.png)
+\
+Figure 10.
+The simulation waveform in a larger format, which made manually inserting labels easier.

 And with the annotations in place, you may conclude that the VIP generates APB compliant stimuli within the scope of the transactions shown in the waveform.